UMM-CSci-3403-Fall-2018/lab-1-log-processing-qwer/README.md

 is the need to convert IP addresses into country codes.
-Assuming you've extracted all the IP addresses (just like we extracted the usernames earlier), then the command `join` (try `man join` for more) can be used to attach the country code to each of the lines in your IP address file.
-Then you can extract the country codes, count their occurrences (like we counted usernames before), and generate the necessary `data.addRow` lines, which again look like `data.addRow(['04', 87]);`.
+Assuming you've extracted all the IP addresses (just like we extracted the usernames earlier), then the command `join` (try `man join` for more) can be used to attach the country code to each of the lines in your IP address file. :exclamation:
+Sorting is really important for `join` to work correctly, so read the documentation carefully and play with it by hand some so you understand how it works.

+After you've converted IP addresses to country codes, you can extract the country codes, count their occurrences (like we counted usernames before), and generate the necessary `data.addRow` lines, which again look like `data.addRow(['04', 87]);`.
 Remember to then wrap those with the appropriate header and footer, and you're done with this part.

 Again, that you can test the output for this by wrapping it with the overall